sedouard/mongodb-mva/module4_advanced_data_ops/README.md

 { _id: 'Wednesday', value: 820651 }
 ```

-From the results above barring any statistical science it appears that the most common day that crimes have occurred in Chicago since 2001 to present has been Fridays.
+From the results above, barring any actual statistical science, it appears that the most common day that crimes have occurred in Chicago since 2001 to present has been Fridays.
 This could be a very interesting insight!

 # Data Aggregations